This page contains a collection of SQL antipatterns, mostly collected from the book called SQL Antipatterns.

 ROW_NUMBER window function supported in some other database systems.

 SELECT * FROM integer ORDER BY id LIMIT 1 OFFSET floor(random() * (SELECT count(*) FROM integer))

-It is worth pointing out that some database brands might have some proprietary solutions for this problem.
+It is worth pointing out that some database brands, such as Microsoft SQL Server and Oracle, have proprietary solutions for this use case.